-Most recently, Russell was proud to be featured on the cover of Content Magazine.
+Most recently, Russell was proud to have a spread in Ripley’s Believe It or Not!
+Odd is Art book.
+In conjunction with the book launch, Ripley’s commissioned a special piece featuring the faces of 16 historic guitarists in the shape of a guitar.
+Russell was also featured on the cover of Content Magazine.
 Videos of his handstamping process have garnered millions of views on popular social media platforms and have been applauded by celebrities including Rohan Marley, Run DMC, Cedric The Entertainer, amongst others.

 Russell Powell is an accomplished oil painter and creator of a unique handstamping technique.
 His method is to create a portrait on his hand and then transfer the image to paper.
 Handstamping, which took over two and half years to refine, utilizes both color and black and white ink.
 Although each portrait is created on a 18 x 24 raised surface, each piece is incredibly detailed.
 Many of his subjects are historic figures, indigenous people and exotic animals.A self-taught artist, Russell has been teaching elementary school art for the past sixteen years in Campbell, outside his hometown of San Jose, California.
 He credits his students as a major source of inspiration for his work.
 To showcase the products of his passion Russell founded Pangaean Studios in 2012.